bigdoods/theBIMportal/README.md

 # The BIMportal.
-BIM Applications Platform.
+_BIM Applications collection and dashboard_

 ## Description